apollographql/apollo-link/README.md

 ## Contributing
 Apollo Link uses Lerna to manage multiple packages.
-To get started contributing, run `npm run bootstrap` which will install all dependencies and connect the dependent projects with symlinks `node_modules`.
+To get started contributing, run `npm run bootstrap` in the root of the repository, which will install all dependencies and connect the dependent projects with symlinks in `node_modules`.
+Then run `npm run build` to compile the typescript source.
+Finally for incremental compilation, use `npm run watch`.

 ## Documentation